stefanholek/rl/README.txt

 Divide and Conquer
 ------------------

-Readline's completion interface is massive, so we break it down into two interface objects:
+For the sake of abstraction we postulate a `completer` component which is responsible for configuring and executing completions in readline.

+We furthermore introduce a `completion` interface which is used by applications to implement custom completions.

+This separation is by concern: The ``completer`` object provides access to global configuration settings and hooks.
+The ``completion`` interface contains status information concerning the active completion, settings that affect the results of the completion, and functions to use services implemented by readline.

+On the other hand, it is also a separation by lifetime:
+Values set trough the ``completer`` are global and permanent.
+If you want them restored you have to take care of it yourself.
+Settings accessed through the ``completion`` object affect the current completion only.
+They are reset to their default values when a new completion starts.

 completer
     16 properties and 2 functions.

 completion
-    18 properties and 4 functions.
+    18 properties and 6 functions.

-On the one hand, this separation is by concern: The ``completer`` object provides access to global configuration settings and hooks.
-The ``completion`` object provides status information concerning the active completion, configuration settings to affect the results of the completion, and functions to use services implemented by readline.

-On the other hand, it is a separation by value lifetime:
-Values set trough the ``completer`` are global and permanent.
-If you want them restored you have to take care of it yourself.
-Values accessed through the ``completion`` object affect the current completion only.
-They are reset to their default values when a new completion starts.

 For further details, please refer to the `API Documentation`_.